Triangle

 All candidates are considered on an individual basis and we accept a broad range of qualifications.
 The entrance requirements below apply to 2025 entry.

-Undergraduate degree2:1 (or international equivalent) in law, humanities or social sciences
+Undergraduate degree2:1 (or international equivalent) in law, humanities, social sciences, science or engineering

 Applying